ibm-cloud-docs/containers/cs_storage_block.md

     2. Select **Account**, then **Users**, and then **User List**.
     3. Find your user ID.
     4. In the **API KEY** column, click **Generate** to generate an API key or **View** to view your existing API key.
-2. Retrieve the API user name for your IBM Cloud infrastructure account.
+2. Retrieve the API username for your IBM Cloud infrastructure account.
     1. From the **User List** menu, select your user ID.
     2. In the **API Access Information** section, find your **API Username**.
 3. Log in to the IBM Cloud infrastructure CLI plug-in.